typestack/routing-controllers/README.md

 #### Using Request and Response objects

-You can use express's (or koa's) request and response objects this way:
+You can use express's request and response objects this way:

 ```typescript
 import {Controller, Req, Res, Get} from "routing-controllers";